omidarmat/onLearn/react.md

 So the `PackingList` component will simply receive the `items` state variable as a prop, and use it to render the `items` state to the UI.

 We also need to pass the `handleAddItems` function, responsible for calling the `setItems` setter function to update the state function, to the `Form` component.
-Passing down a setter function is also called **child-to-parent communication** or **inverse data flow**, because here it is the child that will update the parent state.
+Passing down a setter function is also called child-to-parent communication or inverse data flow, because here it is the child that will update the parent state.
 It seems as if the data is flowing up, which in fact is not true.

 ```js
 export default function App() {